eguajardo/nft-pack/README.md

 -- randomness : the random number to send to the consumer (TokenPack contract)

 ## Pending stuff for the future
-- fix useDapp dependencies when the pull request is merged or an alternative solution is provided
 - refactor code, there is a lot of shitty and duplicated code that can be improved because I was in a hurry and in learning process